smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

 - MultiplexTrannsportConfig is extended to be aware of TransportType.
 A new TransportType "MULTIPLEX_AOA" is supported in addition to "MULTIPLEX".
 - SDL application specifies TransportType when configuring MultiplexTransportConfig.
 - SdlRouterService internally holds separate Handlers according to the TransportType, and returns the right Handler when binding to the service, so that IPC channel is isolated per TransportType.
 - SdlRouterService recognizes the expected TransportType when registering the app to router.
-SdlRouterService internally recognizes the expected TransportType per appId.
+SdlRouterService internally recognizes the expected TransportType per session.
+- Currently RegisteredApp uses the same TransportType for all sessions, but this will be extended by upcoming simultaneous multiple transports support.
+RegisteredApp will be extended to support multiple transports per session.
-- SdlRouterService uses (newly added) BluetoothTransportWriter or AoaTransportWriter depending on TransportType
+- SdlRouterService uses either MultiplexBluetoothTransport or (newly added) MultiplexAoaTransport depending on TransportType.
+- In order to share the UsbAccessory with multiple applications, the app that actually has the USB accessory's permission will send ParcelFileDescriptor to the active router service.
+If no active router is running, the local app launches router service for AOA transport.
 - The affected component is Android proxy only.
 No change is required for SDL Core.

 The affected classes in Android Proxy are shown below: